Who can vote?

 if you have been sent a postal vote, you cannot vote in person at a polling station.
 However you can drop your completed postal vote off at your polling station.

-For more information view the Postal Voting page on the GOV.UK website.
+For more information view the Postal Voting page.

 If you cannot attend the polling station for a specific reason, you can apply for a proxy vote.
 This is nominating another person to go to the polling station and vote on your behalf.
 Please note: